GRMN1402 German Beginners 2

 Students achieve language proficiency equivalent to Level A1/A2 of the Common European Framework of Reference for Languages (Gemeinsamer Europaischer Referenzrahmen).

 The unit leads to GRMN2403 German Studies 3.
 In Level 2 and 3 German units, students have the opportunity to not only increase language competency but to further engage with German history and culture (including literature, film, music and science) and to take advantage of a range of exchange possibilities, including our short-term Stuttgart Winter University program.

 - Students are able to (1) further develop elementary skills in reading, writing, listening and speaking in the German language; (2) be familiar with a broader range of sociolinguistic conventions in German; (3) have an increased knowledge of culture and society in German-speaking countries; (4) further develop independent learning skills and interpersonal skills; and (5) have a deeper awareness of language and language use in both German and in English.

-- Typically this unit is assessed in the following ways: (1) short tests; (2) oral tasks; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) short tests; (2) oral tasks; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.